jossefaz/pelias-jerusalem/README.md

 This project is configured to download/prepare/build a complete Pelias installation for Jerusalem City.

+The Geocode csv is under copyright for that moment (only a sample of it is contained in this repository under data/csv/adress.csv), then if you would use it, you should ask for a copy of it from the municipality of Jerusalem.

 # Setup

 Please refer to the instructions at <https://github.com/pelias/docker> in order to install and configure your docker environment.